Global Health Graduate Certificate

 Complete your certificate with just 5 online classes.
 Each class lasts 8 weeks, so you can complete the certificate typically in one year.
 Selected courses are offered each semester (including summer).
 Some courses are also offered in-class.
-Upon completion of the Certificate, students earning a grade of B or better in each course who are admitted to the MPH program may apply all fifteen credit hours to their degree.
+Upon completion of the Certificate, students earning a grade of B or better in each course who are admitted to the MPH program may apply relevant courses to their degree.

 Who Should Attend?

-The certificate program is designed for students in the UNTHSC School of Public Health, Texas College of Osteopathic Medicine and professionals working, or interested in working, in the global health field.
+The certificate program is designed for students in the UNTHSC programs and professionals working, or interested in working, in the global health field.
 The GHGC can be an important add-on for students currently working on medical degrees and/or graduate programs in the health professions, public health and other related areas who would like to explore international issues and opportunities.